The Department consists of a virtually self contained suite of rooms and laboratories on the lower ground floor of St Luke’s wing.

 The radiopharmacy is where we combine the different pharmaceuticals to produce some of our radiopharmaceuticals.
 The other radiopharmaceuticals we buy in, as we can’t produce them here.
 Some are produced in a cyclotron, others are derived from nuclear reactors.

-To limit the radiation exposure to patients, we use radiopharmaceuticals which decay fairly quickly (short life), so we have to make fresh supplies each day.
-If the radiopharmaceutical had a long life it would give a higher radiation exposure to the patient.
+To limit the radiation exposure to patients, we use radiopharmaceuticals which decay fairly quickly (short half-life), so we have to make fresh supplies each day.
+If the radiopharmaceutical had a long half-life it would give a higher radiation exposure to the patient.
 We also supply these radiopharmaceuticals to four other hospitals in the region.

 The daily supplies of radio pharmaceuticals are produced specifically for each patient.
-To prevent money being wasted, it is important that we are notified in advance if the patient is unable to attend.
+To prevent money being wasted, it is important that we are notified in advance if a patient is unable to attend.